-Mueller Report Mystery: Why is Sergey Shoygu, Russia’s Defense Chief, Mentioned One Time With No Explanation?
+Mueller Report Mystery: Why Is Sergey Shoygu, Russia’s Defense Chief, Mentioned One Time With No Explanation?

 Shoygu’s name appears only in Appendix B-1, the report’s list of “referenced persons.”
 But the Russian Defense Minister is not, in fact, referenced anywhere else in the report.

 “He doesn’t appear anywhere else in the document,” Stedman noted.
-“Is he supposed to be redacted?”

 Four other names in the Mueller Report’s list of “referenced persons” appear to have been redacted.
 Stedman’s suggestion is that the failure to redact Shoygu’s name may have been an error on Mueller’s part, in the report that may be accessed online via The New York Times.
 But if Mueller mistakenly failed to redact Shoygu’s name from the list of referenced persons, his name must appear earlier in the report, in one of the document’s many redacted passages.